linuxwolf/andthen/README.md

 # How it Works

 1. Initialize
-  a. capture environment variables
+    1. capture environment variables
-  b.
-Read project configuration from current directory ("current project")
+    2. Read project configuration from current directory ("current project")
         * if not found; ascend directories until a project configuration is found
-  c. ascend directories until "root" project configuration is found ("root project")
+    3. ascend directories until "root" project configuration is found ("root project")
         * if no explicit root is found; treat "highest" found project configuration as root
 2. Resolve
-  a.
-Build execution chain from requested target(s)
+    1. Build execution chain from requested target(s)
         * if no explicit targets requested, use "default"
         * recursively walk targets' and their dependencies, depth-first in order
-  b. remove duplicates
+    2. remove duplicates
 3. Execute
-  a.
-Walk resolved execution chain in-order
+    1. Walk resolved execution chain in-order
         1. Wait for Target's dependencies to complete (if any)
         2. Evaluate variables in target's action
         3. execute action within platform's default shell
             * `stderr` is logged
             * `stdout` is captured and logged
         4. record results
-      a. if non-zero (0), treat target as failed and end execution
+            1. if non-zero (0), treat target as failed and end execution
-      b. if `output` is specified, update target's owning project's variable with `stdout` contents
+            2. if `output` is specified, update target's owning project's variable with `stdout` contents
 4. Report